Common Mistakes When Seasoning With Salt

 While all salt mostly contains sodium chloride, some contain varying degrees of other minerals or even organic compounds that lend color and subtle (and not-so-subtle) flavor to the salt.
 Generally speaking, save uniquely colored and flavored specialty salt for finishing and use a more purely salty salt, like kosher and sea salt, for cooking.

-Specialty salts are also usually coarser than cooking salts, and chefs have learned to use the large crystals for their shine and sparkle as well as for a crunchy flavor accent and a nice hit of color to the plate.
+Specialty salts are also usually coarser than cooking salts, and chefs have learned to use the large crystals for their shine and sparkle, a crunchy flavor accent, and a nice hit of color to the plate.

 Bob Frankenberger